mmarkdown/mmark/mmark.1.md

 :    create HTML output

 **-unsafe**
-:    allow includes from anywhere in the filesystem
+:    allow includes from anywhere in the filesystem, otherwise they are only allowed *under* the
+     current document.

 **-index**
 :    generate an index at the end of the document (default true)

 **-bibliography**
-:    generate a bibliographtysection after the back matter (default true)
+:    generate a bibliographtysection after the back matter (default true), this needs
+     a `{{backmatter}}` in the document.

 **-version**
-:    show mmark version
+:    show mmark's version

 # ALSO SEE